mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-identities.md

 sidebar_label: Manage Identities
 ---

-Mia-Platform Console enables certain users to manage the privileges of other identities.
+Mia-Platform Console enables certain users to manage the privileges of other identities, which can be other users, but also groups and service accounts.
 Granting accesses and permissions to Company resources can be performed through the **Identities** section, which allows roles assignment on the following Console resources:

 * Company